Skip to content

 git reset --hard COMMIT_HASH

-# Or revert to last working version
+# Or revert to the last working version

 git checkout HEAD~1